About the Team

 Marcelo Suárez-Orozco is the Wasserman Dean at the UCLA Graduate School of Education and Information Studies (GSEIS) and co-founder of Re-imagining Migration.
 He is a psychological anthropologist.
 His research on globalization, education, and mass migration has been published in award-winning books by Harvard University Press, Stanford University Press, University of California Press, Cambridge University Press, New York University Press, and multiple scholarly journals.
 At Harvard, the Dean served as the Thomas Professor of Education and founding Member of the Executive Committee of the David Rockefeller Center for Latin American Studies.
 At NYU he was the Courtney Sale Ross University Professor.
 He has held fellowships at Stanford’s Center for Advanced Study and Princeton’s Institute for Advanced Study.
 He has been Visiting Professor at the École des Hautes Études en Sciences Sociales, the University of Barcelona & Catholic University of Leuven.
 In January of 2018, His Holiness Pope Francis appointed Dean Suárez-Orozco to the Pontifical Academy of Social Sciences.

-Aakanksha Gupta is the Program Coordinator at Re-imagining Migration.
+Aakanksha Gupta was the Program Coordinator at Re-imagining Migration.
 In September 2018, Aakanksha received her MA in Civic Media: Art and Practice at Emerson College.
 Prior to this, she got her BA in Communication at the University of Massachusetts-Amherst.
 Having grown up in the UAE and India, Aakanksha is fascinated by how different media forms travel across different cultures, societies and histories – especially through marketing, journalism, film, TV and literature.
-Her experiences have led her to believe that global competence is crucial in our understanding of media, of each other and of our work.
+Her experiences led her to believe that global competence is crucial in our understanding of media, of each other and of our work.
 She is passionate about using storytelling and messaging to help empower and educate communities.
 As part of her graduate thesis, she created ‘Community Storytelling Guide’, a resource that strives to support mediamakers in being prepared to work with a large range of migrants who want to share their stories online.
-She loves being able to interact with people and to learn from her role at Re-imagining Migration, with a focus on content creation, digital communications and research.
+She loved interacting with people and learning from her role at Re-imagining Migration, where she focused on content creation, digital communications and research.
 Being an immigrant herself, she cares very much about this work, and hopes to help drive positive change in migration education.

 To send us snail mail we are located at 50 Milk St, 15th Floor, Boston, MA 02109.